EasyOfficePhone/connectwise-sdk/README.md

 Remaining items include:

-1. Ticket class
-2. Support Notes for Opportunities (submitting them)
+1. Support Notes for Opportunities (submitting them)
 2. Creating a Facade layer so that the connection object doesn't need to be passed to each object
 3. Supporting a late binding way of accessing internal objects (accessing the company object within an opportunity for example)
 4. Supporting an intuitive way of accessing lists of phone numbers, addresses, and email addresses, while still allowing simple access to the first one of each.